veliovgroup/flow-router/README.md

 ### Render Template
 *Instead of BlazeLayout, you can use build-in* `this.render()` *method*.
 Use it in context of `action`, `onNoData`, `whileWaiting`, `data`, `waitOn` or any other hook.

+Features:
+ - Made with animation performance in mind, all DOM changes wrapped into `requestAnimationFrame`
+ - In-memory rendering (*a.k.a. off-screen rendering, virtual DOM*), disabled by default, can be activated with `FlowRouter.Renderer.inMemoryRendering = true;`

+Settings:
+ - `FlowRouter.Renderer.rootElement` {*Function*} - Function which returns root DOM element where layout will be rendered, default: `document.body`
+ - `FlowRouter.Renderer.inMemoryRendering` {*Boolean*} - Enable/Disable in-memory rendering, default: `false`
+ - `FlowRouter.Renderer.getMemoryElement` {*Function*} - Function which returns default in-memory element, default: `document.createElement('div')`.
+Use `document.createDocumentFragment()` to avoid extra parent elements

 `this.render(layout, template [, data])`
  - `layout` {*String*|*Blaze.Template*} - *Blaze.Template* instance or a name of layout template (*which has* `yield`)
  - `template` {*String*|*Blaze.Template*} - *Blaze.Template* instance or a name of template (*which will be rendered into yield*)